unnath0/ai-image-generator/README.md

 > Web app that generates image using AI

-I have utilized a model called openjourney made by prompthero [openjourney](https://huggingface.co/prompthero/openjourney)
+I have utilized a model called openjourney made by prompthero. [openjourney](https://huggingface.co/prompthero/openjourney)

 **A Hugginface API key is required which you can get quite easily**

 `const apiKey = "api key goes here"`

-You can use any image generation model available on hugginface.co.
+You can use any image generation model available on [huggingface](https://huggingface.co/).
 If you decide to do so, then change the model-link with the link of the model you are using in script.js

 `"https://api-inference.huggingface.co/models/model-link"`